CosmeValera/ReactProjects/vue/README.md

 # 💚 VUE

 Vue is a JS framework for building user interfaces.
-It's the third biggest framework after React and Angular.
+It's a progressive framework, adaptable incrementally, from small projects to large-scale applications.
+It was created by Evan You who was working for AngularJS (the old version of Angular) at that time.
+It's one of the most popular JS frontend frameworks alongside React and Angular.

 ## How to create a Vue project